Declutter Your Home 30-Day Challenge

 How to declutter in 15 Minutes a Day

 Clutter.
-It creeps into your home slow and sometimes you don’t even notice, until one day you look around and all you see is clutter.
+It creeps into your home slowly, and sometimes you don’t even notice until one day you look around and all you see is clutter.
 You step back and ask yourself, “Where did all this clutter come from?”
-If your home is like our home, clutter comes from many places – kids, mail, school, and just everywhere.
+If your home is like ours, clutter comes from many places – kids, mail, school, and everywhere.
 But busy moms don’t have time to declutter all day.
-Start with these decluttering tips to declutter your home in 15 minutes a day with this 30-Day Declutter challenge to get the clutter out of your home and be clutter-free again.
+Start with these tips to declutter your home in 15 minutes a day with this 30-Day Declutter challenge to get the clutter out of your home and be clutter-free again.

 Note: This post includes affiliate links.
 I may receive a small commission if you make a purchase at no additional cost to you.
 Read my disclosure policy here.

 Clutter happens fast.
-You blink your eyes and the kitchen counter is covered (right?).
-If you don’t constantly remind your children to put away their shoes and toys, the shoes and toys will be scattered all over your home.
-I understand, despite our best efforts, clutter just happens.
+You blink your eyes, and the kitchen counter is covered (right?).
+If you don’t constantly remind your children to put away their shoes and toys, they will be scattered all over your home.
+I understand that, despite our best efforts, clutter just happens.
 You need a plan to control the clutter.

 What causes home clutter?